chethan21tulsidas/chethan21tulsidas/README.md

-    2. Bachelor of Engineering with Distinction in Computer Science Engineering from Ramaiah Institute of Technology, Bangalore, India, with expertise in data mining and algorithm design.
+    2. Bachelor of Engineering with Distinction in Computer Science Engineering from Ramaiah Institute of Technology, Bangalore, India, with a focus on data mining and algorithm design.

     3. Junior Data Scientist with experience in leveraging data-driven insights to effectively communicate complex insights in a simple and easy-to-understand manner.